deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 from the test set.
 Then, we train a binary classifer of type `Histogram-based Gradient Boosting Classification Tree
 <https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.HistGradientBoostingClassifier.html>`__.
-We normalize the AUC score of this classifier and use it as the drift score, as the higher the AUC, the better the model, meaning the datasets are significantly different.
+We then normalize the AUC score of this classifier and use it as the drift score, as the higher the AUC, the better the model, meaning the datasets are significantly different.

 How Can I Use Deepchecks to Detect Drift?
 =========================================